Advocates: Sir Michael Gambon (1940 - 2023)

 Website Notes:

-Man Of The Moment was the ninth Ayckbourn play Gambon had worked on following The Norman Conquests trilogy (1974), Just Between Ourselves (1977), Sisterly Feelings (1980), A Chorus Of Disapproval (1985), A Small Family Business (1987) and Taking Steps (1990).
+[1] Strictly speaking, Man Of The Moment was the ninth Ayckbourn play Gambon had worked on following The Norman Conquests trilogy (1974), Just Between Ourselves (1977), Sisterly Feelings (1980), A Chorus Of Disapproval (1985), A Small Family Business (1987) and Taking Steps (1990).
 Alan also directed him in Tons Of Money (1986), A View From The Bridge (1987) and Othello (1990).

-'Tis Pity She's A Whore due to A View Front The Bridge transferring from the National into the West End,
+[2] Gambon actually did not appear in 'Tis Pity She's A Whore due to A View Front The Bridge transferring from the National into the West End,

 Note: This article originally made several references to Alan starting his acting career at the National Theatre; Alan has never acted for the National Theatre and his first major acting role was at the Edinburgh International Festival.
 The article has been corrected to reflect this.